-The current committee was appointed by the Board on 17th April 2014 and is composed of Dr. Mario Garraffo, Chairman, Dr.ssa Rosalba Casiraghi and Avv.
-Michaela Castelli, all non executive, independent directors.
-The Chairman Dr. Mario Garraffo and Dr.ssa Rosalba Casiraghi have specific expertise on financial matters.
+The current Remuneration Committee was appointed by the Board on 5th February 2019 (following the Ordinary Shareholding Meeting that, on the same date, has appointed the new Board of Directors) and is composed by Mrs. Jo Le Couilliard, Chair, Mrs. Silvia Candini and Mrs. Michaela Castelli, all non- executive, independent directors and having specific expertise on financial matters.